Science & Society

 Upcoming activities

-‘Science and society’ activity/event proposals from FEBS Constituent Societies on the theme of ‘RNA solutions to genetic and infectious diseases’
+Call for ‘Science and society’ activity/event proposals from FEBS Constituent Societies on the theme of ‘Nutrition and exercise as important factors for the proper function of the biochemical metabolism

 Recent activities

-- the Italian Society of Biochemistry and Molecular Biology (SIB) for the public engagement event ‘I’m in plastic: it’s not fantastic’ (15 November 2022; University of Insubria, Varese, Italy); read about their event on the FEBS Network.
+• the Italian Society of Biochemistry and Molecular Biology (SIB) for the public engagement event ‘I’m in plastic: it’s not fantastic’ (15 November 2022; University of Insubria, Varese, Italy).
+Read more about the event on this FEBS Network post.

 Other work and resources